arunkrishnan-dt/dynatrace_snmp_2.0/3_Sign_extension.md

 <br/>

-Next sign extension by running `dt extension build`.
+Next, sign extension by running `dt extension build`.
 This command uses the generated certificates to sign the extension and generate a zip file.

 <br/>